kklemm91/Transmission-MP3-Processor/README.md

 2. Copy process-mp3.sh to /volume1/@appstore/transmission/var/ on your Synology device

-2. In that same directory, edit settings.json and set "script-torrent-done-filename" to "/volume1/@appstore/transmission/var/process-mp3.sh"
+3. In that same directory, edit settings.json and set "script-torrent-done-filename" to "/volume1/@appstore/transmission/var/process-mp3.sh"

-3. Save and Exit
+4. Save and Exit

+5. If you'd like to enable logging, create a file in this directory called process-mp3.log

-4. Start Transmission on the Synology device
+6. Start Transmission on the Synology device

-5. When Transmission on Synology completes a download with an mp3 in it, it will be moved to the designated iTunes library
+7. When Transmission on Synology completes a download with an mp3 in it, it will be moved to the designated iTunes library